 1. The king has a fixed start location f2 for white f9 for black.

-2. Rook pieces are the two rooks of each player which also have fixed start locations, a1 and j1 for white and a10 and j10 for black
+2. The average pieces are the two rooks of each player.
+They also have fixed start locations: a1 and j1 for white and a10 and j10 for black

-3. The major pieces (three of them Queen, Griffin, Aanca; are the three strongest pieces in the game).
+3. The strong pieces (three of them Queen, Griffin, Aanca; are the three strongest pieces in the game).
 They are placed on the board according to two variables.
 The first is a binary variable (may be represented by a coin toss) which can take the values winged (false,0,tails) or grand classic(true,1,heads).
 If the variable is winged then the three strong pieces occupy the b2,e2,i2 squares for white and b9,e9,i9 for black.
-If the variable is grand classic (a reference on how the pieces are arranged in Cristian Freeling's Grand Chess) then the three major pieces occupy the d2,e2,g2 squares for white and d9,e9,g9 squares for black.
+If the variable is grand classic (a reference on how the pieces are arranged in Cristian Freeling's Grand Chess) then the three strong pieces occupy the d2,e2,g2 squares for white and d9,e9,g9 squares for black.
 Either way there are three spots and three strong pieces to fill those spots.
 For that we have the second variable with six possible values (3 factorial).
 A dice throw may decide where pieces go like below: